-At Date 0, intermediaries invest in a financial asset after borrowing the required financing (to cover the investment shortfall, s) in the short-term repo market.
-At Date 1-, the economy experiences an observable but unverifiable shock (θ_2), which renders intermediaries as either surplus in funding liquidity (less-leveraged intermediaries) that are looking for additional investment opportunities or credit-constrained (highly-leveraged intermediaries) that are unable to roll over their short-term debt claims to the next period, i.e., they are unable to repurchase their financial asset in entirety from the repo-financiers.
-At Date 1, surplus-liquidity intermediaries face two investment opportunities: first, they could invest in the (financial) asset re-sale market where they can acquire the financial assets of credit-constrained intermediaries at a price p (which will be endogenously determined below); second, they could also consider investing their surplus in the real sector by investing 1 unit in each real asset.
-Credit-constrained intermediaries have a strategic choice between liquidating an optimally chosen fraction (δ) of their asset to clear their funding deficit or to simply declare bankruptcy.
+At Date 0, intermediaries invest in a financial asset after borrowing the required financing (to cover the investment shortfall, (s) in the short-term repo market.
+At Date 1- (an instant before Date 1), the economy experiences an observable but unverifiable shock (θ) that affects the payoff on the financial asset.
+Under these conditions, highly-leveraged intermediaries are unable to refinance their loans at Date 1, i.e., they are unable to repurchase their financial asset in entirety from the repo-financiers.
+In contrast to highly-leveraged intermediaries who are credit-constrained, less-leveraged intermediaries enjoy surplus liquidity.
+In light of this imbalance in liquidity within the set of intermediaries, a financial asset re-sale market emerges where surplus liquidity intermediaries acquire the assets of credit-constrained intermediaries, often at fire-sale prices.
+Note that, at Date 1, surplus liquidity intermediaries could also divert their liquidity towards the real sector to originate new loans.
+Thus, the seeds of cross-market parity in returns is endogenously built into our model.